prime costs and provisional sums:

 |Helps speed up the tender process by providing supply chain certainty and setting clear, precise expectations from the outset.||Helps speed up the tender process by providing supply chain certainty and setting broadly defined expectations from the outset||Can delay the tender process slightly if the subcontractor is expected to put estimated costs to elements of the works for which they are expected to do provisional designs, for which more time is needed.|

-What Provisional Sums and Prime Costs in construction have in common –
+What prime costs and provisional sums have in common –

 - They both can go up or down, Provisional and Prime cost sums often cause a contract value to increase or decrease.
 Contractors and clients alike should know that provisional and prime cost sums could raise or lower the contract sum.
 If the contract provides for many of these types of sums, the job may not be as attractive and profitable as the job initially seemed if they all come in less than the provisional sums.